GamesCreed

 Bright Memory

 The game is rather straightforward.
 If the original game lasted only 40 minutes, Infinite can be finished in about an hour and a half.
 And although most of the game experience is pretty decent, there is a mandatory stealth section in a game that is not built for stealth.
-This section is rather linear, boring, and frustrating, because of the instant failure upon detection trope.
-Not only that but the game also has unskippable cutscenes that make little for its replay value.
+This section is rather linear, boring, and frustrating because of the instant failure upon detection trope.
+Not only that, but the game also has unskippable cutscenes that make little for its replay value.

-Unfortunately, there is not that much to say about the game as there is not much of a game, to begin with.
+Unfortunately, there is not that much to say about the game, as there is not much of a game, to begin with.
 Even with double the time of the original game, the experience just falls flat on its face.
-The game tries to improve upon its past mistakes and shows glimpses of potential and inspired game design, but the fact that the result is still a lackluster game, visually impressive, yes, but underwhelming in the end tells a lot about the industry itself.
+The game tries to improve upon its past mistakes and shows glimpses of potential and inspired game design, but the fact that the result is still a lackluster game, visually impressive, yes, but underwhelming in the end, tells a lot about the industry itself.
 You can be a rising star in video game programming, but you still need a team if you want to leave your mark in the industry and deliver an enjoyable product.

 Bright Memory: Infinite, PC, Review, Gameplay, Screenshots, Female Character, GamesCreed

 Bright Memory: Infinite is a fun experience, yes, but a brief and inconsistent one.
 The stealth segment is completely unnecessary.
-Understandably one wants to diversify the game experience and provide nuance, to shake things up for the player.
+Understandably, one wants to diversify the game experience and provide nuance, to shake things up for the player.
 However, when your game is less than an hour and a half long, this is rather unnecessary as it completely breaks the pace of what is enjoyable gunplay.
-Bright Memory: Infinite is a fun experiment, yes, but feels more like a tech demo or a mere example of what could be achieved if the right resources and manpower were invested into its development.
+Bright Memory: Infinite is a fun experiment, yes, but it feels more like a tech demo or a mere example of what could be achieved if the right resources and manpower were invested into its development.

 Also, check out the Bright Memory: Infinite PC review at NoobFeed.